capital-G/supercollider-wiki/Creating-pull-requests.md

 - Make commits of logical units.
 - Please refer to [Code Style Guide](https://github.com/supercollider/supercollider/wiki/Code-style-guidelines).
 Note that code style, such as whitespace conventions, depend on the language (`C++` vs `SuperCollider` vs `SCDoc Markup`)
-- Make sure your commit messages are descriptive and in the proper format.
-	- Commit messages follow the schema "category: content", e.g. `docs: Make the example in CONTRIBUTING imperative and concrete`, or `help: Update RunningSum2 help file`, or `class library: do this and that`, or `plugins: add missing function definition`.
+- [Commit message format](https://github.com/supercollider/supercollider/wiki/Commit-message-format): make sure your commit messages are descriptive and in the proper format, following the schema "category: content", e.g. `docs: Make the example in CONTRIBUTING imperative and concrete`, or `help: Update RunningSum2 help file`, or `class library: do this and that`, or `plugins: add missing function definition`.
-	- A more complete example:

-	        docs: Make the example in CONTRIBUTING imperative and concrete

-	        Without this patch applied the example commit message in the CONTRIBUTING document is not a concrete example.
-This is a problem because the contributor is left to imagine what the commit message should look like based on a description rather than an example.
-This patch fixes the problem by making the example concrete and imperative.

-	        The first line is a real life imperative statement which optionally identifies the component being changed.
-The body describes the behavior without the patch, why this is a problem, and how the patch fixes the problem when applied.

 - Make sure you have added the necessary tests for your changes.
 All changes to code should include a test which checks for correct functionality, including regression tests for bug fixes.
 Info on best practice for Unit tests is available at https://github.com/supercollider/supercollider/wiki/Unit-Testing-Guide
 - Make sure you have documented your changes, if necessary.